ichamatidis/Hate-Tweets/README.md

 3. GPT-2

 ### Table of contents
-- LSTM
+- LSTM: 3 layer Network, fast to train and sets the baseline performance
-- BERT finetune
+- BERT: Finetune the BERT network(some library installations needed)
-- GPT-2
+- GPT-2: Use the powerfull GPT-2(also need's some libraries)

 **Note:** Some preprocessing is needed and it is performed in the LSTM script(so I you replicate the experiment run it first)
 The other 2 scripts assume that the input is the preprocessed file.
 Also because the original dataset contains 1.6 million tweets